 If you have only recently acquired the vehicle, the police may send the Notice of intended prosecution to the previous registered keeper, who will then of course inform them that the vehicle has been sold.
 If this error is your fault (eg for not sending in the registration document with your details) then again this will be no defence.
 See Speeding Defences.

-The police have 6 months to issue proceedings, which may be by way of a fixed penalty notice or summons depending on the circumstances of the alleged speeding incident.
+The police have 6 months to issue legal proceedings against you, which may be by way of a fixed penalty notice or summons depending on the circumstances of the alleged speeding incident.